-Scale is measured (or estimated in the case of forward-looking expectations) by a company's fleet size, which is the number of vessels (both owned and chartered) in its fleet.
+Scale is measured (or estimated in the case of forward-looking expectations) using total reported revenue in billions of US dollars.

-Factor: Business Profile (20% weight)
+Factor: Business Profile (25% weight)

-The business profile of a shipping company is important because it greatly influences its ability to generate sustainable earnings and operating cash flows.
-Core aspects of a shipping company's business profile are its revenue and margin stability and the extent to which the company benefits from contractual arrangements or barriers to entry.
-These aspects typically have a considerable impact on the strength of a company's cash flows, which can help it absorb volatility through economic and industry cycles.
+The business profile of a semiconductor company is important because it greatly influences its ability to generate sustainable earnings and operating cash flows.
+Key aspects of a semiconductor company's business profile include its revenue stability and its visibility, or insight into demand; the diversity or concentration of its end markets, customers and products; its market position; and barriers to entry into a market or a business segment.